-Journal Prompts to Help You Manage Anxiety— Processing anxiety can be challenging, but journaling about your feelings may help.
+Journal Prompts to Help You Manage Anxiety— Processing anxiety can be challenging, but journaling about your feelings and overall mental health may help.

-Young people today have to face a great many challenges, and they are spending their formative years in a tumultuous world in which very scary and real incidents are reported almost daily.
+Young people today have to face many challenges and they are spending their formative years in a tumultuous world in which very scary and real incidents are reported almost daily.

 31 Journal Prompts for Anxiety